-Do you want to know how to optimize Facebook ads to generate more leads and sales?
-If you’ve never tried Facebook ads before (or if you’ve tried and failed), you may be wondering how to run an effective campaign.
-In this article, we’ll show you the 7 steps to create Facebook ads that convert.
+If you’ve never tried Facebook ads before (or if you’ve tried and failed), you may be wondering how to run an effective campaign that will generate more leads and sales.
+In this article, we’ll show you the 4 steps to create Facebook ads that convert.

 Facebook Ads Not Working?
 Here’s Why…

-You see, most people assume that Facebook advertising works just like any other kind of advertising: you have a product or a service, you post an ad about it, and then you make sales.
+Most people think that Facebook advertising works just like any other kind of advertising: you have a product or a service, you post an ad, and you make sales.

-But this isn’t the way Facebook ads work.
+But that’s not really the way Facebook ads work.

 How to Run Facebook Ads, Step by Step